 Lola is very similar to her older sister in many ways, but she is also quite different.
-I think we initially expected more similarities due to the fact they both had congenital microcephaly; however, this is not the case!
+I think we initially expected more similarities due to the fact they both had congenital microcephaly & presented mostly the same; however, this is not the case!
 Lola has muscle stiffness and increased tone like Claire, though their structural issues are quite different.
-She does not have a feeding tube like Claire; she eats by mouth.
+Claire has scoliosis, where Lola has kyphosis.
+Lola does not have a feeding tube like Claire; she eats by mouth.
 We also use an NG tube with Lola as needed, due to the fact she is not able to be put under anesthesia.
 And though both girls have seizures, Claire's are longer yet less frequent while Lola's are shorter & occur in clusters.
 (Confused yet?!
 HA!)
 I was blessed to have been able to breastfeed Lola for just over 2 years (compared to 8 months with Claire.
 Don't hate...HA!), which was such an amazing bonding experience.
 I will never forget those precious moments we shared.
 (Though I am not ashamed to admit that I was BEYOND GLAD to finally return my rented breast pump and never see it again for the rest of my friggin' LIFE!
 2+ years of nursing with an SNS (Supplemental Nursing System) followed by pumping 3-5 times daily was enough to drive me

 batshit loco!
 But again, it was SO.
 WORTH.
 IT!)

 Today, Lola drinks a goat's milk formula by bottle (which is all Miss Sensitive can tolerate!).
-She also eats organic baby foods by spoon.
+She also eats organic fresh fruits and veggies by spoon.
 We continue to search to find foods she is not allergic to, though it has been tough.
-Lola LOVES to eat, does so as often as a newborn & let's just say, she can put it away!
+Lola LOVES to eat, does so as often as a newborn, & let's just say, she can put it away!
 Her big sister, on the other hand, FAR prefers being fed via g-tube.
 So, you'd think that Lola would be growing faster than her sister, right?
 Alas, Lola is SIGNIFICANTLY smaller than Claire was at this same age -- to the tune of 5+ POUNDS smaller!
 Go figure.
 I need an instruction manual!

 |Lola with her GG (Great Grandma Alice) ~ September 2012|